victord-za/covid-19-sanitisation/README.md

 ## Description

 This repository contains the code for the i-Sanitise tunnel solution to the COVID-19, developed by [Process Solutions Automation (PSA)](https://www.p-s-a.co.za/index.html).
-The code is written for application on Arduino boards.
-We made use of the Arduino Uno board.
+The code is written for application on an Arduino Uno boards.
 Wiring diagrams for the project will soon be included in this repository.

 ## Material Requirements
-The material required is as follows:
+The material required for the automation project is as follows:

  - Arduino Uno